pkoli/axon-springboot-bank/README.md

 To gain an understanding of Axon and what it is you can start from https://docs.axonframework.org/v/3.0/

-I'll be writing a blog pretty soon explaining step by step on how this project was created right from scratch.
+I'll be writing a blog pretty soon explaining step by step on how this project was created also about CQRS, DDD, EventSourcing and what role Axon plays in this.